 (03) 9249 1200

 A skilled, experienced and qualified plastic surgeon can help you in many different ways.
-It is, however, of extreme importance that you make sure that any surgeon you are considering is one that is indeed recognized in the field and has a proven track record of success, dedication to their field and, of course, dedication to his or her patients.
+It is, however, of extreme importance that you make sure that any surgeon you are considering is one that is indeed recognised in the field and has a proven track record of success, dedication to their field and, of course, dedication to his or her patients.